baseboxorg/jeffskinnerbox.github.io/content/ideas/howto-create-wireless-ad-hoc-network.md

 sudo iwconfig wlan0 | grep Mode
 ```

-# Turn-Off NetworkManager
+## Turn-Off NetworkManager, at Least for Your Interfaces
-The default networking setup on Ubuntu, or sometimes Raspberry Pi,
+The default networking setup on Ubuntu
+(and [maybe Raspberry Pi][49] or maybe [it must be installed][50]),
 assumes that you are using the machine as a desktop or a laptop.
 To aid in the user experiance, the [NetworkManager][14] software utility
 has been provided to some Linux distributions.
+NetworkManager is a service for Linux which manages various networking interfaces,
+including physical such as Ethernet and wireless,
+and virtual such as VPN and other tunnels.
+NetworkManager can be configured to control some or all of a system’s interfaces.
 NetworkManager attempts to keep an active network connection available at all times.
 Its aim is to simplify the use of computer networks on Linux-based
 and other Unix-like operating systems.